EdgarOliveira/scriptlinux/README.md

 If you need create a mirror between drives you can following this script

 # exsh15.sh
 If you need some leisure and feel which be in matrix you can use or study this script

+# exsh34.sh
+Numbers primes of the any one number, factorize this number